Spectral stability of V2 centres in sub-micron 4H-SiC membranes: RESULTS AND DISCUSSION

 \subsection{Membrane fabrication}

-The steps that are used to fabricate membranes with integrated V2-centres are sketched in Figure \ref{Fig1}(a): Similar to previous studies \cite{Nagy2019, Babin2022}, we use electron irradiation followed by thermal annealing to create single V$_{\mathrm{Si}}$-centres.
-We note that we decided to create V2-centres before the main fabrication steps by purpose to study the influence of our fabrication on the optical properties of colour centres.
+The steps that are used to fabricate membranes with integrated V2 centres are inspired by previous works \cite{Lukin2020,Heupel2020,Fuchs2021}, and are sketched in Figure \ref{Fig1}(a).
+Our cleaning procedures in between steps are described in Supplementary Note 1.
+Similar to previous studies \cite{Nagy2019, Babin2022}, we use electron irradiation followed by thermal annealing to create single $\rm V_{Si}^-$ centres.
+We note that we decided to create V2 centres before the main fabrication steps by purpose to study the influence of our fabrication on the optical properties of colour centres.

-Consecutively, we remove material from the wafer side by lapping until we reach a total sample thickness of \SI{\sim50}{\micro\meter}.
+Consecutively, we remove material from the wafer side (opposite to the high-quality epilayer) by lapping until we reach a total sample thickness of \SI{\sim50}{\micro\meter}.
 To remove scratches and subsurface damage induced by the lapping, a series of chemical-mechanical polishing (CMP) steps is used, yielding a total thickness of \SI{\sim42}{\micro\meter}.
-Our polishing yields a root mean square (RMS) surface roughness of \SIrange{2}{4}{\angstrom}, shown as a representative standard in the left panel of Figure \ref{Fig1}(c) and measured with an atomic force microscope (AFM) on an area of $5 \times \SI{5}{\micro\meter}^2$.
+Our polishing yields a root mean square (RMS) surface roughness of \SIrange{3}{4}{\angstrom}, shown as a representative standard in the left panel of Figure \ref{Fig1}(c) and measured with an atomic force microscope (AFM) on an area of $5 \times \SI{5}{\micro\meter}^2$.

 To create (sub-)µm-thin membranes, we use reactive-ion etching (RIE) with an SF$_6$-plasma at an etch-rate of \SIrange{56}{60}{\nano\meter\per\minute}.
-At first, we place a diamond hard mask with 12 square openings of \SI{350}{\micro\meter} length on the wafer side of the sample and create trenches with a depth of \SI{\sim35}{\micro\meter}.
+At first, we place a diamond hard mask with 12 square openings of \SI{350}{\micro\meter} length, see Supplementary Note 2 for details, on the wafer side of the sample and create trenches with a depth of \SI{\sim35}{\micro\meter}.
 By using the diamond mask we retain outer frames at a thickness of \SI{\sim42}{\micro\meter} for mechanical stability and easier handling at subsequent steps of the sample, while the 12 open regions serve as thin membranes.
 Consecutively, the diamond mask is removed and the sample is flipped, followed by a series of short etching steps for the final thinning.
-To retain control over the membrane thickness at the final etching steps, we measure the thickness minimum of each membrane, labelled as shown in Figure \ref{Fig1}(c), with a home-built white-light-interferometer (WLI, details in the supplementary materials).
+To retain control over the membrane thickness at the final etching steps, we measure the thickness minimum of each membrane, labelled as shown in Figure \ref{Fig1}(c), with a home-built white-light-interferometer (WLI, details in Supplementary Note 3).